PEZ/rn-rf-shadow/README.md

 Open Emacs and a bash shell:

-1. In the shell, execute `npm install -g expo-cli shadow-cljs`
-1. Then `yarn` and wait for it to finish.
-1. Then run `shadow-cljs compile :app` to perform an initial build of the app.
+1. Run `npx shadow-cljs compile :app` to perform an initial build of the app.
 1. In Emacs open one of the files in the project (`deps.edn` is fine)
 1. From that buffer, do `cider-jack-in-clojurescript` [C-c M-J] to launch a REPL.
 Follow the series of interactive prompts in the